Almarch/pygotchi/README.md

 pip install ./pygotchi
 ```

-It may then be launched directly:
+It may then be launched using Python:

 ```sh
 python -m pygotchi